 - Seal cracks around windows, doors, and through-the-wall or window type HVAC units with caulk and weather-strip doors and operable windows.

 - Change your air filter regularly.
 Check your filter every month, especially during heavy use months (winter and summer).
 If the filter looks dirty after a month, change it.
 At a minimum, change the filter every three months.
 A dirty filter will slow down air flow and make the system work harder to keep you warm or cool—wasting energy.

 - Tune up your HVAC equipment yearly.
 Just like a tune-up for your car can improve your gas mileage, a yearly tune-up of your heating and cooling system can improve efficiency and comfort.

 - During periods of low occupancy, close down entire wings or floors and reduce lighting and HVAC systems in these areas.

 - Assign guests to adjoining rooms to allow the heating and cooling of occupied rooms to act as a buffer or insulator.

 Housekeeping, Maintenance, and Management

-- Have housekeepers turn off guest room lights, televisions, and radios when rooms are unoccupied.
+- Housekeepers can turn off guest room lights, televisions, heating or cooling, and radios when rooms are unoccupied.

 - Reduce heat gain in the summer and heat loss in the winter by closing window draperies and shades when exiting guest rooms.